 The second block of emission-line intensities, with the title "Emergent Intensities", includes the effects of absorption and scattering from regions outside those where the lines form.
-The distinction is important for any cloud that has a large dust optical depth of A_V , for instance, an H^+ region on the surface of a molecular cloud.
+The distinction is important for optical emission from any cloud that has a large dust optical depth of A_V , for instance, an H^+ region on the surface of a molecular cloud.

 There are two simple limits for dust extinction.
 If the simulation only includes the ionized region of a photoionized cloud then extinction of optical or IR lines will be very small.
-This is because the total optical depth across an H+ layer is $\tau \le 1$ at 912 Å (AGN3, Chapter 2).
+This is because the total optical depth across an H+ layer is usually $\tau \leq 1$ at 912 Å (AGN3, Chapter 2, Bottorff et al. 1998).
 Grain extinction is much smaller in the visual than in the FUV around 912 Å, so the visual extinction will also be small.
 Extinction is even smaller in the IR due to the much smaller grain opacity there.

-If the optical emission line spectrum is reddened it is almost certainly by layers of dust that lie outside the H+ layer.
+If the optical emission-line spectrum is reddened it is almost certainly by layers of dust that lie outside the H+ layer.